CAN Bus Explained - A Simple Intro

 The system is robust towards electric disturbances and electromagnetic interference - ideal for safety critical applications (e.g. vehicles)

-CAN frames are prioritized by ID so that top priority data gets immediate bus access, without causing interruption of other frames
+CAN frames are prioritized by ID so that top priority data gets immediate bus access, without causing interruption of other frames or CAN errors

 The CAN bus history in short